fabiafowler/Fridge/README.md

 ### Risk Assessment

-I created a risk assessment to map out risks, and create solutions.
-I took these solutions and integrated it with my project.
+I created a risk assessment to map out risks and create solutions.
+I took on these solutions and integrated it with my project.

 ![riskassessmentlink](Documentation/RiskAssessment.png)